Shylock-Hg/blog-hugo/content/post/2018/2018-02-17-nltk-wordnet.md

 #get the depth of common father in wordnet
 right_whale.lowest_common_hypernyms(orca).min_depth()
 ```
-### 6.2.Lenght of Connection
+### 6.2.Length of Connection
-  If two word connected in a short way in the wordnet,the are very semantic similary.
+  If two word connected in a short way in the wordnet,the are very semantic similar.
   Accessing the length of connection of two words as bellow:

 ```python